boltops-tools/ufo-docs/_includes/config/reference/elb.md

 elb.default_actions | nil | Override the Listener default actions.
 This provides you a lot of control. elb.enabled | auto | Enables creating the ELB.
 Can be "auto", true or false.
-Auto means will create an ELB when role is `web`. elb.health_check_interval_seconds | 10 | Time, in seconds, between health checks. elb.health_check_path | nil | Health check url path. elb.healthy_threshold_count | 5 | Number of health checks successes before considered healthy. elb.port | 80 | ELB Listener port elb.redirect.code | 302 | Redirection status code elb.redirect.enabled | false | When set to true, the Listener redirect to HTTPS by default.
+Auto means will create an ELB when role is `web`. elb.health_check_interval_seconds | 10 | Time, in seconds, between health checks. elb.health_check_path | / | Health check url path. elb.healthy_threshold_count | 3 | Number of health checks successes before considered healthy. elb.port | 80 | ELB Listener port elb.redirect.code | 302 | Redirection status code
+elb.redirect.enabled | false | When set to true, the Listener redirect to HTTPS by default.
 You should also set up SSL.